chiukenny/CPSC503-finalproject/README.md

 Run NVLDA model:
 > `py run.py -m nvlda -f 100 -s 100 -t 50 -b 200 -r 0.005 -e 300`

+To change the target corpus, uncomment the corresponding corpus variable in run.py and comment out the other.

 ---
 #### Data sets